Bruce Ackerman: Books

 We the People: Foundations is best known for its forceful argument that the "switch in time", whereby a particular member of the US Supreme Court changed his judicial philosophy to one that permitted much more of the New Deal legislation in response to the so-called court-packing plan, is an example of political determination of constitutional meaning.
 Ackerman delivered the 2006 Oliver Wendell Holmes Lectures at Harvard Law School.

 The Stakeholder Society served as a basis for the introduction of Child Trust Funds in the United Kingdom.

-University of Tehran held a conference in May 2019, about Revolutionary Constitutions: Charismatic Leadership and the Rule of Law with Ackerman and Nadia Maftouni as keynote speakers.
-Maftouni also wrote a review on the book which was published in The Socratic Inquiry newsletter and an analytical paper about some parts of the book which was published in Journal of Contemporary Research on Islamic Revolution.